 Many people don’t get the help they need due to the stigma surrounding addiction or not having access to the resources they need.
 Substance abuse prevention is something all of us need to be aware of as we help those in need.

 At Fellowship Missions we’re working to change that within our own community and beyond.
 We’ve seen firsthand how addiction and substance abuse can destroy lives.

-We’re committed to being a hub for substance abuse prevention our community as we connect those struggling with substance abuse to the treatment resources they need.
+We’re committed to being a hub for substance abuse prevention in our community as we connect those struggling with substance abuse to the treatment resources they need.

 Removing The Stigma Of Alcohol And Substance Abuse

 By creating awareness and educating our community about the realities of substance abuse and addiction, we can help remove roadblocks in front of those who need help.

 No one should have to fight addiction and substance abuse alone.
 Our goal is to make sure our community has the services everyone needs to find restoration on their recovery journey.

 At Fellowship Missions, we connect those in recovery with a Recovery Mentor and support groups.